confmeet/ccs2024/_talks/cssi_breakout2.md

   - Breakout
 ---

-1. Open Science and CSSI
+- Open Science and CSSI
+  - facilitated by Guoyu Lu (University of Georgia)
+  - Mecklenburg I
-2. Translating science advances into CSSI tools (from papers to software)
+- Translating science advances into CSSI tools (from papers to software)
+  - facilitated by Abani Patra (Tufts University).
+  - Mecklenburg II
-3. Integrating AI/Foundation Models into CSSI
+- Integrating AI/Foundation Models into CSSI
+  - facilitated by Vivak Patel (University of Wisconsin -- Madison).
+  - Mecklenburg III
-4. Integrating new hardware into CSSI software
+- Integrating new hardware into CSSI software
+  - facilitated by Dan Stanzione (TACC/UT Austin)
+  - Governor's Ballroom 1 & 2